On three-dimensional Poisson quasi-Nijenhuis manifolds and Haantjes structures: Loose ends

-We divide this appendix in three parts.
-The first one is devoted to the proof of \eqref{eq:dNphi}, the second one to that of \eqref{eq:Nalk}, and the last one is aimed to collect a few more information about the Haantjes torsion.
+We divide this section in three parts.
+The first one is devoted to the proof of \eqref{eq:dNphi}, the second one to an alternative proof of Proposition \ref{thm:inv3} and the last one is aimed to collect some more information about the Haantjes torsion.